Cobordism Obstructions to Complex Sections II: Torsion Obstructions: Computing the torsion obstruction

 \end{definition} \begin{proposition} The homology of the cobar complex is the Ext groups of $M$, specifically: \end{proposition}

-It will typically be convenient to view the cobar complex as the $E_1$ page of the Adams-Novikov spectral sequence.
+It will typically be convenient to view the cobar complex as the $E_1$ page of the Adams-Novikov spectral sequence where the differential corresponds to $d_1$.
 We observe that the $0$ line of the $E_2$ page of the Adams-Novikov spectral sequence is generated by primitives, i.e. elements of the form $\psi(x)=1\otimes x$ where $\psi$ is the coaction.
 The following proposition will be used to compute $E_2(\MTU(d))$

 \begin{proposition} There is an isomorphism for $s\geq 1$: